ndibbern/CMSI-401/Documents/Software-Test-Plan.md

 ##### 10.1.1.1 Unit Test 1

-​	Test that the algorithm improves while it is being tested.
+​	Test that the algorithm improves while it is being trained.

 ##### 10.1.1.2 Unit Test 2

-​	Test that the algorithm's error is less than 20% after the training phase is over
+​	Test that the algorithm's error is less than 20% after the training phase is over.